WestDRI/wgpages/content/python202302/python-13-pandas.md

 df.head()
 ```

-Let's built a new column with an alphabetic grade based on the numeric grade column.
-Let's start by processing
+Let's built a new column `outcome` containing *"pass"* or *"fail"* based on the numeric grade column.
+Let's
-a row:
+start by processing a row:

 ```py
 def result(row):